ogeidix/ogeidix.github.com/projects.md

 ---
 Projects
 ========
-I'm currently involved in many projects, here I to summarize some...
+I'm currently involved in many projects, here I to sum up some...

 ### Wecampus.org
 *We aim to bring the power of the network into the university didactics*...